Reltroner/reltroner-studio/content/characters/raina-veltrania.md

 1. Is the smooth white-collar shirt clearly visible?
 2. Are the black non-slimfit trousers shown?
 3. Is the silhouette clean, professional, with minimal accessories?
-4. Is the elegant, non-vulgar aura preserved?
-5. Expression: focused, calm, confident?
+4. Expression: focused, calm, confident?
-6. Is the color palette consistent (white, black, gray, optional blue)?
+5. Is the color palette consistent (white, black, gray, optional blue)?
-7. Is there a caption/credit for Astralis Series?
+6. Is there a caption/credit for Astralis Series?

 If all **7 points are fulfilled**, the visual is valid as **Raina Veltrania**.